refinedev/refine/documentation/docs/tutorial/5-understanding-authprovider/1-create-authprovider.md

 `getUserIdentity` method is used to get the user's identity.
 It expects to return a Promise.

--   If the Promise resolves with a data, the user's identity will be available in the `useIdentity` hook's `data` property.
+-   If the Promise resolves with a data, the user's identity will be available in the `useGetIdentity` hook's `data` property.

--   If the Promise rejects, the user's identity will not be available and `useIdentity` hook throw an error.
+-   If the Promise rejects, the user's identity will not be available and `useGetIdentity` hook throw an error.

 We'll get the user's identity from the local storage and resolve the Promise.